 Let’s talk about glycation.
-Research has shown that glycation is one of the main causes of accelerated aging of the skin.
+Research has shown that glycation is one of the main causes of accelerated skin aging.
 Glycation is a process where the sugar we ingest attaches itself to other molecules like protein and fats.
-This forms advanced glycation end products (also known as AGEs) This can cause the molecules to become stiff and malformed.
+This forms advanced glycation end products (also known as AGEs).
+This can cause the molecules to become stiff and malformed.
 Some of the proteins that are affected by this process are collagen and elastin.
-These proteins in our skin give us our plump youthful complexion.
-When sugar attaches to the collagen and elastin, it results in a loss of elasticity in the skin.
+These proteins in our skin give us our plump, youthful complexion.
+When sugar attaches to collagen and elastin, it results in a loss of elasticity in the skin.

-According to Isdin, “Glycation is a process which is caused by the presence of excess glucose in skin fibers.
+According to Isdin, “Glycation is a process caused by excess glucose in skin fibers.
 This excess triggers an internal reaction in which sugar molecules adhere to the collagen and elastin proteins, which normally help keep skin firm and supple”.

-Additionally, glycation causes immense inflammation, and free radical damage both accelerating the aging of your body and your skin.
-As the AGEs molecules damage the collagen and elastin in the skin, it can reduce the plumpness of the skin.
+Additionally, glycation causes immense inflammation and free radical damage, accelerating your body and skin aging.
+As the AGEs molecules damage the collagen and elastin in the skin, it can reduce the skin’s plumpness.
 Tissues and skin start to sag.
-This is when wrinkles are formed prematurely, and skin loses its overall glow and vitality.
-It sounds all doom and gloom for our skin but there is so much we can do to combat the attack of glycation on our skin.
+This is when wrinkles are formed prematurely, and skin loses its glow and vitality.
+It sounds all doom and gloom for our skin, but there is so much we can do to combat the attack of glycation on our skin.
 We’ve listed some of the ways that you can prevent glycation below.

-Reduce your sugar intake daily: Obviously, this will make a huge impact on decreasing the amount of advanced glycation end products (AGE’s).
-A diet that contains lots of whole foods, like fruit and vegetables, has powerful antioxidants that help protect cells from glycation.
-Foods high in antioxidants are blueberries, raspberries, kale, and even dark chocolate are beneficial.
+Reduce your sugar intake daily: This will greatly decrease the amount of advanced glycation end products (AGEs).
+A diet containing many whole foods, like fruit and vegetables, has powerful antioxidants that help protect cells from glycation.
+Foods high in antioxidants, are blueberries, raspberries, kale, and even dark chocolate, are beneficial.

-Drink more green tea: This wonder tea is a powerhouse when it comes to anti-aging and longevity.
+Drink more green tea: This wonder tea is a powerhouse regarding anti-aging and longevity.
 It contains powerful antioxidants that delay the natural breakdown of collagen in your skin plus been proven to disrupt the glycation process.

-Start cooking your meals at a lower temperature: These methods can contribute to the glycation process.
-Food cooked at higher temperatures for a shorter period produces AGEs than foods cooked at a lower temperature for a longer period of time.
+Start cooking your meals at a lower temperature: These methods can contribute to glycation.
+Food cooked at higher temperatures for a shorter period produces AGEs than those cooked at a lower temperature for longer.
 The high temperatures scorch the sugars naturally found in the food and create glycotoxins.
-Cooking methods like slow cooking, steaming, poaching, or boiling is preferred over methods such as barbecuing, sauteing, or toasting.
+Cooking methods like slow cooking, steaming, poaching, or boiling are preferred over barbecuing, sauteing, or toasting methods.

-Take some longevity boosting supplements: Vitamin C is an important nutrient and antioxidant that is vital for your natural production of collagen.
+Take some longevity-boosting supplements: Vitamin C is an important nutrient and antioxidant vital for natural collagen production.
 It also plays a protective role against glycation.
-Zinc is a key mineral when it comes to skin health and there is a lot of research on how it combats the glycation process.
+Zinc is a key mineral in skin health, and there is a lot of research on how it combats the glycation process.

-By following some of these tips you will not only improve general wellness but your skin will remain healthy and vibrant by keeping glycation at bay.
-These tips can also help you lead a healthier lifestyle, which in turn can lead to longer longevity and a bigger health span.
+By following some of these tips, you will not only improve general wellness, but your skin will remain healthy and vibrant by keeping glycation at bay.
+These tips can also help you lead a healthier lifestyle, leading to longer longevity and a bigger health span.
 What’s on the inside is also on the outside.

 Meet Our Expert